rabbitmq/ra-kv-store/jepsen/jepsen.rakvstore/README.md

 cp _rel/ra_kv_store_release/*.tar.gz jepsen/jepsen.rakvstore/
 ```

+Note `make rel-jepsen` uses Docker to compile the Erlang application: this makes the resulting
+Erlang release runnable in Jepsen's Docker containers.
+This is useful for MacOS users.
+If you're
+running Linux, you can build the release with `make rel-jepsen-local`.

 `cd` into the `jepsen` directory and set the `JEPSEN_ROOT` environment variable:
 ```
 ra-kv-store $ cd jepsen